15905568386/hello-world/README.md

 # hello-world
 anything
-It's the first time that I use github
+It is my first time to use github